aschenbrenera/pf2e_rules/PF2e/Conditions/Weakness/Fatigued.md

 - You take a –1 status penalty to AC and saving throws.
 - You can't use exploration activities performed while traveling.
-- You recover from fatigue after a full night's rest.
+- You recover from fatigue after a full night's [[Rest]].

+## Inheritance Sources

+- Sleeping in armor.
+- If you go more than 16 hours without resting.